data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/drive.md

       If this flag is used then rclone will copy the contents of shortcuts rather than shortcuts themselves when doing server side copies.

-   --drive-shared-with-me
-      Only show files that are shared with me.

-      Instructs rclone to operate on your "Shared with me" folder (where Google Drive lets you access the files and folders others have shared with you).

-      This works both with the "list" (lsd, lsl, etc.) and the "copy" commands (copy, sync, etc.), and with all other commands too.

-   --drive-pacer-min-sleep
-      Minimum time to sleep between API calls.

-   --drive-formats
-      Deprecated: See export_formats.

-   --drive-pacer-burst
-      Number of API calls to allow without sleeping.

    --drive-disable-http2
       Disable drive using http2.